stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 	*Someone is using my code?!*
 	A mix of terror and excitement.

-	Good documentation helps alleviate the fear from putting something into the world.
-And remember, that fear occurs because you are doing something important to improve yourself or the world.
+	Good documentation helps alleviate the fear of putting something into the world.
+And remember, that fear means you are doing something important to improve yourself or the world.

 You want people to use your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Documentation shows people why your code is useful to them.
+Documentation shows people why your code is useful.
 There are a few
 common reasons people don't use your code:

 * They don't know why your project exists or how it relates to their needs.